 - This document includes a lot of information about General Considerations for Solar (Type and Scale, Legal Framework and Incentive Programs), Policy Options (Project Siting, Economic Development, Interconnection, Brownfields/Landfill Reuse, Protecting Farmlands, Environmentally Sensitive Habitats, Scenic and Historic Resources, Cultural Resources, Decommissioning, Financial Assurance and Abandoned Facilities) and Streamlining the Permit Process (Project Development, Compatibility Findings and Nexus and Programmatic Environmental Review for Ordinance Adoption)

-Appendix B - CCPDA Renewable Energy Combining Zone (99.06 kB) - To encourage and facilitate development of large-scale renewable energy facilities in appropriate areas based on the availability of renewable resources, the location of existing or planned infrastructure, and the potential for renewable energy facilities to be appropriately sited and to effectively mitigate potential significant impacts.
+default Appendix B - CCPDA Renewable Energy Combining Zone (99 KB) - To encourage and facilitate development of large-scale renewable energy facilities in appropriate areas based on the availability of renewable resources, the location of existing or planned infrastructure, and the potential for renewable energy facilities to be appropriately sited and to effectively mitigate potential significant impacts.

 California Solar Permitting Guidebook

 (Tools to streamline the Building Permit Process - a companion document to the Model SEF Permit Streamling Guide and Model Ordinance)